eugeneslab-foxtrip/foxtrip.documentation.api/__route_list.md

 # Gettings routes (31)
 Any user may requests routes.
-The HTTP request has to contain header *Content-Language* which defines languege of content which reqiers.
-If there is no selected languege then the server will return the **404 Not Found** status
+The HTTP request has to contain header *Content-Language* which defines languege (BCP47) of content which reqiers.
+If there is no selected languege then the server will return the **404 Not Found** status.

+If the request contains *Access-Token* header and the user doesn't have role lower then **Member**, the server will return publicated and unpublicated routes
 ```
 GET /api/v1/request?t=31&page=1&limit=20&public=1 HTTP/1.1
+Access-Token: 4eC39HqLyjWDarjtT1zdp7dc
-Content-Language: CZ-cz
+Content-Language: cs-CZ
 ```

 ### Arguments